lotabout/zlex/Process.md

 - [ ] library: hash table.

+Now I am having trouble deciding the APIs for hash table, mainly because of two reasons:
+1. The APIs of book _Compiler Design in C_ is too specific, made assumption about the structure of the items is the hash table.
+Which embeds value into keys.
+2. If we made the hash table general enough, the user of hash table would have to do memory management all by themselves.
+Because the items in hash table should be `void *`.

+Finally decided to choose plan 2.

 ### Jan 16 2015
 The next step is the memory management of NFA states.
 According to the text book, `malloc` and `free` is inefficient if we will frequently allocate and